 Is it true?
 Is ADHD a diagnosis only because “society” imposes conformist and impossible rules upon people with ADHD?
 Without society’s superficial restraints, would folks with ADHD be free to live happily and in harmony with nature or in some idyllic village?
+In a place that has no rules?

 Recently, a friend with late-diagnosis ADHD reflected upon this topic.
 We’ll call him Governor Pappy.
 He posted on his blog this essay, which he has allowed me to share with you.